tdurouchoux/dsview_vault/topics/Concept/Condition Number.md

 type: Concept
 ---

-A measure of how sensitive a function is to changes in its input, often used to assess the performance of optimization algorithms.
+A measure of how sensitive the solution of a system of equations is to changes in the input, often used to assess the performance of optimization algorithms.